 How Do Convection Heaters Work?

 Convection heaters operate by efficiently warming the air in a room through a sophisticated internal heating element, often made from ceramic, aluminum, or stainless steel.
 When powered on, this element heats up rapidly, causing the surrounding air to rise as it becomes lighter.
 This natural convection cycle draws in cooler air from the lower parts of the room, continuously warming it and circulating it evenly throughout the space.
-Some models enhance this process with integrated fans to accelerate heat distribution, making them ideal for larger or drafty rooms.
-This mechanism contrasts with radiant heaters, which focus on warming objects directly, making convection heaters perfect for maintaining a consistent room temperature.

 There are three main different types of convection heaters :